noClaps/project-euler/notes.md

 I have some ideas with factorisation but I'm not quite sure what they are yet, or how I'm going to implement them.
 Even coming back after a long break from Project Euler hasn't really given me any new ideas.

 Well, I solved it using my "infinite number" array method.
 There was a bug where I was restructuring the array too early and it was causing issues, but I eventually managed to fix it, by moving the line calling the `restructure()` function down a line.
 Also, my solution is fairly quick to return a value, so I"m fairly happy with it.

+I just solved this problem using Julia, and the code was so much nicer and faster than Swift.
+I'm honestly kind of blown away.
+I might try using Julia for future (and maybe past) problems.
+I also tried the same method in Python and it gives the wrong answer for some reason.
+All that shows me is that Julia is just better for math problems like these.